elliotperviz/cmms/lab_report/README.md

 If you encounter problems whilst performing your investigations that you cannot solve, and equally if you have questions about the lecture material, you are welcome to write to myself or Antonio (preferably not one day before the exam).

-Comment: Generating images for the lab report
+# Generating images for the lab report

 You may wish to provide 1) a snapshot of atomic structure or 2) plots of data in your report.
 We did not discuss how to generate publication-style images during the lab sessions, but I can provide brief instructions for the three main visualisation tools that we used:
 1. VMD - click "File" -> "Render..." and select desired format from the drop down menu in "Render the current scene using:".
 A suggested format is to select "Taychon" from the drop-down - this produces a .tga file which can be read by common image readers (e.g. ImageMagick or GIMP on Linux, GIMP or Photoshop on Windows) and subsequently exported in a format (e.g. png, pdf, eps...) that can be used in your report.
 For further detail please refer to the relevant page from the VMD documentation: